peterhinch/micropython-async/v3/docs/THREADING.md

  avoid disrupting the main program or delaying other ISR's.
 ISR code should not call blocking routines.
 It should not wait on locks because there is no way for the interrupted code to release the lock.
 See locks below.
- 4. If a burst of interrupts can occur faster than `uasyncio` can schedule the handling task, data loss can occur.
+ 4. If a burst of interrupts can occur faster than `asyncio` can schedule the handling task, data loss can occur.
 Consider using a `ThreadSafeQueue`.
 Note that if this high rate is sustained something will break: the overall design needs review.
 It may be necessary to discard some data items.